News & views

 The Howard League for Penal Reform is often consulted when policy-makers need expert advice.
 Read our briefings and submissions here.

-- Howard League responds to report on separation of children in custody
+- Howard League responds to “devastating” Council of Europe report on prisons

-- Howard League responds to Winchester prison inspection
+- Howard League responds to Independent Review of Progress report on Pentonville prison